Visitor’s Guide

 60 miles south of Burns in Frenchglen, Oregon on Highway 205

-This historic hotel and their modern satellite, the Drover’s Inn, offer visitors a comfortable, quiet escape from a hectic world.
+This historic hotel and their modern satellite, the Drover’s Inn, offer visitors a comfortable stay and serves fresh, homemade breakfast, lunch and dinner daily, with dinner (by reservation only) served in a hostel-style group atmosphere.

 Steens Mountain Wilderness Resort